 With more than 32 years of working on teen health in Knox County, KAPPI represents 33 organizations that collaborate on issues surrounding teen pregnancy and parenting.
 Click here to visit their blog, Knox Teen Health.

-Knox Adolescent Partners in Prevention Initiative (KAPPI) is a community coalition with a proven track record of working with Knox County Schools, parents, and youth-serving agencies since 1991.
+Knox Adolescent Partners in Prevention Initiative (KAPPI) is a community coalition working with Knox County Schools, parents, and youth-serving agencies since 1991.

 We work with families to provide guidance, resources, and access to health department programs to support the healthy development of adolescents.
 In addition, we work to reduce pregnancy among women and girls, with special attention to helping adolescents learn about their minds and bodies.
 Learn more about adolescent pregnancy prevention and positive youth development and how to stay informed with our resources below.